Using MapRun on Your Phone – Download MapRun6

 Once installed, you need to enter a small amount of personal information – name and so on – to identify yourself in the results system.
-You should also check that your phone is correctly set up for maprun.
+You should also check that your phone settings are correctly set up.

 A quick start guide for new users can be found here